arnesanches/selenium-analysis-mailer/README.md

 * .ipynb Format: Suitable for study, demonstrations, or experimentation in an interactive environment such as Jupyter Notebook.

-### Contact
+### Contributions

-If you encounter any issues or have suggestions, feel free to open an issue in this repository!
+Contributions are welcome!
+Feel free to open issues or pull requests in this repository.

+### License

+This project is licensed under the MIT License.

 ---